 Sometimes what's going on behind the scenes is just as good as the image created....

 My husband is a medical traveler.
-He fills in at hospitals all over the United States that are short staffed.
-Contracts typically start out at 13 weeks long but sometimes they can get extended for up to a year.
+He fills in at hospitals all over the United States that are short-staffed.
+Contracts typically start at 13 weeks long, but sometimes they can get extended for up to a year.